Cuprate/monero-book/src/consensus_rules/transactions/pre_rct.md

 Transactions must have a higher amount in than out[^more-in-than-out], the fee is defined as the inputs - outputs.

-### Inputs And Outputs Must Not Overflow

-The inputs when summed must not overflow a u64 and the outputs when summed must no either[^amount-overflow].

 ### Output Amount

 All outputs must have an amount bigger than 0[^zero-output].